An adaptation by Storm Faerywolf & Claudia Lorie

-When Ishtar learned of the terrible curse placed upon the luminous being, She wept and spoke softly so that no one might hear, “The power of Ereshkigal is great.
+When Ishtar learned of the curse placed upon the man-woman, She wept and spoke so that no one might hear, “The power of Ereshkigal is great.
 No one dares defy Her.
-But just as winter was softened and turned towards spring, I may so soften the curse upon you.
+But I may soften Her curse upon you.
 For many ages you will suffer.
-Those who are like you, queer ones, lovers of men, kin to my sacred women, shall be as strangers in their homes.
-Their families will keep them as secrets in the shadows and will leave them nothing.
+Those who are like you, lovers of men, kin, my sacred women, shall be strangers in their homes.
+Their families will keep them in the shadows and will leave them nothing.
 The drunken shall smite their faces, and the mighty shall imprison them.

-“But if you will remember Me, how you were born from the light of the stars to save Me from death and rid the earth of winter, I shall harbor you and your kind.
-You shall be My special children, and I shall make you my priests.
-I shall grant you the gift of prophecy, the wisdom of the earth and moon.
-You shall banish illness from My children, as you have stolen Me from Ereshkigal and the Land of No Return.
+“But if you will remember Me, how you were born from the light of the stars to save Me from death to rid the earth of winter, I shall harbor you and your kind.
+You shall be My children, and I shall make you my priests.
+I shall give you the gift of prophecy, the wisdom of the earth and moon.
+You shall banish illness from My children, as you have stolen Me from the clutches of Ereshkigal.

-“And when you adorn yourselves in My robes I shall dance in your feet and sing in your throats, and no one shall be able to resist your enchantments.
+“And when you robe yourselves in My robes I shall dance in your feet and sing in your throats, and no one shall be able to resist your enchantments.

-“When the earthen jug is brought forth from the 7 gates you shall be freed from the spell of Ereshkigal.
+“When the earthen jug is brought forth from the 7 gates, lions shall leap in the deserts and you shall be freed from the spell of Ereshkigal.
 Once more you shall be called Asushunamir.
 Being clothed in light.
 Your kind shall be called Those Whose Faces Are Brilliant.
 Those Who Have Come to Renew the Light, the blessed ones of Ishtar.”